pathos41/Tic-Tac-Toc/README.md

-# Tic-Tac-Toc
+# Tic-Tac-Toe
-The Tic Tac Toc Game in Python
+The Tic Tac Toe Game in Python